oms9/CS301-Project8/README.md

 ### 6. Experiments
-To demonstrate that my approach solves the problem, I evaluted the model after training it to see the accuracy of it's predictions.
+To demonstrate that my approach solves the problem, I evaluted the model after training it to see the accuracy of it's predictions, over approximately 5 minutes to run the entire script including loading the data and 4.3 minutes of training, the model was able to achieve 96% accuracy for the validation portion of the data.

 <br>

 We can use TensorFlow and PyTourch to compare performance to the pure JAX implementation of the perceptron and evalute the performance and the speed of the model.
+(TBD)

 <br>

 I will visualize the weights to try to understand which paramters are most impactful on the decision/classification problem when it comes to the tumors.

 ---
 ### 7. Conclusion